-Preparative procedures [PRE_MRTD]
+Preparative procedures [PRE MRTD]

 The TOE identification is provided by the Card Production Life Cycle Data (CPLCD) of the TOE, located in OTP and in EEPROM.
 These data are available by executing a dedicated command.
+Identification data and dedicated command are described in the TOE guidance documentation.

-The TOE and the product differ, as further explained in §1.4.1 TOE definition:

-• The TOE is the eTravel EAC and eTravel SAC applications on MultiApp V3.
+The TOE and the product differ, as further explained in §1.4.1 TOE definition: The TOE is the eTravel EAC and eTravel SAC applications.